FranklinZamora/DisolvedOxygenNAS/README.md

 ```
 4. Use the `update`, `getDO`, `getSaturacionOxigeno`, `sleep`, `find`, and `ledControl` methods to interact with the sensor.

 The `ledControlNAS()` method is a function in the `OxygenNAS` library that takes a boolean as an argument.
 It sends a command over I2C to control the state of the sensor's built-in LED.
 If true is passed to this method, the LED will turn on.
 If false is passed, the LED will turn off.
-Please refer to your sensor's documentation to ensure the correct command is sent for your specific model.

 ```c++
 sensor.ledControlNAS(false); // Turn off the LED